sedenardi/sandersdenardi.com/src/pages/2013-09-05-the-case-against-or/index.md

 ![](./qp1.png)

-Because we combined both query predicates, we're forced to do a <a href="http://technet.microsoft.com/en-us/library/bb326635(v=sql.105).aspx" target="_blank">Key Lookup</a> on the entire result set.
+Because we combined both query predicates, we're forced to do a [Key Lookup](http://technet.microsoft.com/en-us/library/bb326635(v=sql.105).aspx) on the entire result set.
 This involves going back and looking up in the clustered index each row that satisfies our query.

 This seems redundant, as half of our query already looks at the clustered index on the table.